-In October 2022, the Company entered into a loan and security agreement, or the Loan Agreement, with Oxford Finance LLC, Oxford Finance Credit Fund II LP, and Silicon Valley Bank (SVB), or Lenders, for a secured term loan facility of up to \$100.0 million.
+In October 2022, the Company entered into a loan and security agreement, or the Loan Agreement, with Oxford Finance LLC, Oxford Finance Credit Fund II LP, and Silicon Valley Bank, or SVB, collectively the Lenders, for a secured term loan facility of up to \$100.0 million.
 Pursuant to the Loan Agreement, the Company drew an initial loan of \$10.0 million and has access to draw an additional \$40.0 million through the end of 2023.
 The Loan Agreement provides for an additional \$50.0 million over three tranches, with \$12.5 million available in each of two tranches based upon the achievement of milestones related to the development of evorpacept and one preclinical product candidate, and \$25.0 million at the Lenders' sole discretion.
 The proceeds of the loans may be used by the Company for working capital and to fund its general business requirements.

-Additional information regarding our indebtedness is included in our notes to our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, which was filed with the Securities and Exchange Commission on March 9, 2023.
+Additional information regarding our indebtedness is included in our notes to our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, which was filed with the SEC on March 9, 2023.

 The Company received net proceeds from issuance of the term loan of \$9.3 million after deducting debt issuance costs of approximately \$0.7 million.
 Debt issuance costs were recorded as debt discount on the term loan, offsetting term loan, non-current on the consolidated balance sheet.
 The debt discount will be amortized over the term of the loan as interest expense using the effective interest method.
-During the three months ended March 31, 2023, interest expense incurred in connection with the Loan Agreement was \$0.3 million.
-We had no outstanding debt as of March 31, 2022 and did not incur interest expense during the three months ended March 31, 2022.
+During the three months and six months ended June 30, 2023, interest expense incurred in connection with the Loan Agreement was \$0.3 million and \$0.6 million, respectively.
+We had no outstanding debt as of June 30, 2022 and did not incur interest expense during the three months and six months ended June 30, 2022.

 The Company determined that certain loan features were embedded derivatives requiring bifurcation and separate accounting.
 Those embedded derivatives were bundled together as a single, compound embedded derivative and then bifurcated and accounted for separately from the host contract.
-As of March 31, 2023, the value of the embedded derivative is not material, but could become material in future periods if an event of default became more probable than is currently estimated.
-As of March 31, 2023, we were in compliance with all financial reporting covenants under the Loan Agreement.
+As of June 30, 2023, the value of the embedded derivative is not material, but could become material in future periods if an event of default became more probable than is currently estimated.
+As of June 30, 2023, we were in compliance with all financial reporting covenants under the Loan Agreement.

-On March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation (FDIC) to act as receiver.
-On March 13, 2023, the FDIC created Silicon Valley Bridge Bank, N.A.
-(SVBB) as successor to SVB.
-On March 27, 2023, First Citizens BancShares, Inc. (First Citizens Bank) acquired SVBB from the FDIC and plans to operate SVBB as Silicon Valley Bank, a division of First Citizens Bank (SVB-First Citizens).
-Under the Loan Agreement with Lenders, 50% of the funding comes from SVB, one of the three Lenders.
+On March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or FDIC, to act as receiver.
+The FDIC created Silicon Valley Bridge Bank, N.A., or SVBB, as successor to SVB.
+First Citizens BancShares, Inc., or First Citizens Bank, acquired SVBB from the FDIC and operates SVBB as Silicon Valley Bank, a division of First Citizens Bank, or SVB-First Citizens.
+Under the Loan Agreement, 50% of the funding comes from SVB, one of the three Lenders.
 Given the SVBB acquisition by First Citizens Bank, the Company expects SVB-First Citizens to continue to fulfill SVB's obligations under the Loan Agreement.